Mattress Types | Types of Mattresses Explained | Gotta Sleep

 Latex is an environmentally friendly product (contains no formaldehyde, carcinogens, petroleum fillers, artificial additives, or harsh chemicals).

-Latex is very similar to memory foam in it's benefits, but at a significantly higher cost compared to our OMG Mattress.
-And no one is allergic to our materials.
+Latex is very similar to memory foam in it's benefits, but at a significantly higher cost compared to foam mattresses which very few people are allergic to.

 Natural latex mattresses are produced from sap taken from rubber trees.
 In order to create a natural latex mattress only natural, organic, biodegradable ingredients are used.
 No harmful solvents are used or emissions created during the production process.
 Natural latex prevents the growth of allergens, making it a good choice for people with respiratory difficulties.
 So unless you have a latex allergy, it's lovely for the sensitive.